hcederna/road-trip-optimization/README.md

 source activate road-trip
 ```

-You need to install one additional package, googlemaps, using conda-forge before you are ready to optimize a road trip.
-Install the googlemaps package using the following command:
+You need to install one additional package, `googlemaps`, using conda-forge before you are ready to optimize a road trip.
+Install the `googlemaps` package using the following command:

 ```
 conda install -c conda-forge googlemaps
 ```

-When prompted to proceed type `y` and hit enter.
+When prompted to proceed type `y` and hit `Enter`.

 Verify your `road-trip` environment is set up correctly using: